OpenIxia/gcp-cloudlens/DEPLOY.md

 7. Execute the Docker command.

-After a short delay, the new sensor will display in the project list's of sensors.
+After a short delay, the new sensor will display in the project list of sensors.

 #### Firewall ports